Updated: 11/16/2019 by Computer Hope

-Chromecast is an HDMI dongle sold by Google that allows users to broadcast the screen of another device to a television set.
+Chromecast is an HDMI (High-Definition Multimedia Interface) dongle sold by Google that allows users to broadcast the screen of another device to a television set.
 It was released on July 24, 2013.

 After connecting the Chromecast to a television set or monitor, supported devices (including laptops, computers, Smartphones, and Tablets) can broadcast their screen over Wi-Fi.
 Websites such as HBO, YouTube, and Netflix can broadcast their videos directly to the Chromecast, and more apps that support the Google Cast technology are also in development.

-The Chromecast is unique from similar products because it is only $35 and can stream any Chrome browser tab to any TV, which means you can watch anything you can open on your browser.
+The Chromecast is unique from similar products because it's only $30 and can stream any Chrome browser tab, which means you can watch anything you can open in your browser.